 Initiate an integrated open space plan that will identify strategies and actions to transform properties into community assets.
 The plan will include policies, regulations, and procedures that can be used by all public agencies, land holders, non-profits, and community organizations to ensure everyone is working collaboratively to achieve the same shared vision.
-The critical actions of the DFC Implementation Office that will take place in 2014 include:
+The critical actions of DFC that will take place in 2014 include:

 - Partnerships: Form and grow relationships with key stakeholders including local, state, and federal agencies; community organizations, and other non-profit organizations.

 - Science: Refine the DFC Strategic Framework’s innovative infrastructure strategies by conducting analyses to determine where specific types of blue/ green infrastructure and agriculture may have the greatest potential and impact.